uchicpss/Intro/README.md

 - RESEARCH:
 Our membership does awesome things.
 Research keeps record of the bomb ass work we all be doing and also collects research done on topics relevant to CyPhnx Society's interests.
 - WEB MASTERY:
 Responsible for our website!
-Aka, for now, creating it.
+Aka (for now) creating it.